Too many site owners forgo internal linking on their websites in order to prioritize other areas of on-page optimization.

 As web crawlers move through your website, they are able to gain more information about your content that influences whether or not they will promote those pages in the SERPs.

 Strategically adding internal links, then, can have major benefits to your SEO performance.

 As mentioned above, any page on your website should ideally be reached in three clicks or less from the homepage.
-If there is no internal link to a page on your website, Google’s crawlers won’t see it.
+If there is no internal link or deep link to a page on your website, Google’s crawlers won’t see it.

 Making sure that the web pages you want to rank are easily discoverable by search engine crawlers, and therefore crawled and indexed, is an essential first step to making your website more visible on the SERP.

 Google also relies on the anchor text of internal links to understand context and relevance to different search terms.

 If the anchor text does not align with the content on the linked page, Google is less likely to trust the page or promote it in the SERPs for related keyword phrases.